A Common Mistake: Failure to Properly Test the Well Water Chemistry

 Long-term use of drinking water that contains pesticide residues may increase your risk of developing cancer or other serious health problems.

-If your well is located within a short proximity to a corn, soybean or vegetable field, you should test your well water for pesticides.
-You should also consider a pesticide test if your well is within less than a mile where pesticides are manufactured or used.
+If your well is located within a short proximity to a corn, soybean, or vegetable field, you should test your well water for pesticides.
+You should also consider a pesticide test if your well is within a mile of where pesticides are manufactured or used.

 Well owners who are uncertain about the use of pesticides in their area may also want to consider having their water tested at least once.